matrixinfer-ai/kthena/cli/minfer/README.md

   }

   package "Resource Layer" {
-    usecase "Templates" as TemplatesResource
+    usecase "Templates" as Templates
+    usecase "Template" as Template

+    usecase "Manifest" as Manifest

     rectangle "Kubernetes Resources" as KubernetesResources {
-       usecase "Models" as ModelsResource
+       usecase "Models" as ModelResources
+       usecase "Model" as ModelResource
-       usecase "ModelInfers" as ModelInfersResource
+       usecase "ModelInfers" as ModelInferResources
+       usecase "ModelInfer" as ModelInferResource
+       usecase "Policy" as PolicyResource
-       usecase "Policies" as PoliciesResource
+       usecase "Policies" as PolicyResources
     }
   }